rahulJalan23/app-6/docs/README.md

 $ docker run       --name postgres       -e POSTGRES_PASSWORD=password       -p 5432:5432       -d postgres

 ### User Routes
-- Register
+- Register    :done
-- Login
+- Login       :done
-- GetUserById
+- GetUserById :

 ### Transaction Routes
-- Create Tranaction
+- Create Tranaction                       : done
-- Get All transaction by user
+- Get All transaction by user             :done
 - get Transaction By Id
+- update transaction by Id
 - Delete Transaction

+MY NOTES

+When i get all the transactions of a perticular user, i want to populate the data with the party name and username